cymatic-productions/html.js.playlist/playlists/the-chill.md

 ---
 layout: playlist
-title: The Algorithm 3 - The Vibe
+title: The Algorhythm 3 - The Vibe
 songs: [
     mac-guitar,
     kirby-one,